MimIR 0.1

 Developer Guide

-This guide summaries typical idioms you want to use when working with MimIR as a developer.
+This guide summarizes the typical idioms and patterns you will want to use when working with MimIR as a developer.

 Basics